Sdegr/Thesis/README.md

 ./segment.sh pku cleandata/dev.zh.txt UTF-8 0 > dev.zh.tok
 ./segment.sh pku cleandata/train.zh.txt UTF-8 0 > train.zh.tok

+NOTE: There are three errors in the train.tgt -file. \ This can be solved by tokenizing the train.en file with the mozes tokenizer \
+searching for lines; 12636, 30908 and 39265 and removing these exact lines \
+before STEP 17.
+(I only wrote down these lines when I tokenized so the \
+lines to be deleted have another number, but you should be able to find them with the instructions above. \
+If this is not done, the train.en file will contain three lines more \
+and it is not possible to solve this by a script.
+It took me 6 hours \
+to find these errors manually..

 # STEP 21 - Apply BPE (Chinese -> English)